Volunteers are the foundation upon which The Wildlife Trusts movement has been built, and they are an integral part of the movement’s success.

 Opportunities range from community gardening, species surveying such as looking for otters, caring for nature reserves, dry stone walling, hedge laying, habitat management, plant identification and GPS mapping, to running Wildlife Watch groups which enable young people to discover and explore their local environment.
 Wildlife Trust volunteers can carry out a huge range of tasks but it doesn't have to be outdoors!
 You could find yourself making good use of your organisational, IT, administrative or financial skills too.

-Each Trust has a large number of both regular and casual volunteers, amounting to a total of more than 30,000 active volunteers across all The Wildlife Trusts in the UK.
+Each Wildlife Trust has a large number of both regular and casual volunteers, amounting to a total of more than 43,000 volunteers across the UK.